CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/07-data warehouse architecture.md

 <br/><br/>
 >## `Exercise2`
->create a scheduler which writes the current time in messages in every second {: .challenge}
+>Create a scheduler which writes the current time in messages in every second {: .challenge}

 <br/><br/>